And may you have the power to understand, as all God’s people should, how wide, how long, how high, and how deep his love is.- Ephesians 3:18

 That purpose is to tell others that God looks at them, sees their potential and has already paid the price for them.
 We can tell them that He is ready to make them brand new and use the “junk” of their lives as a testimony of just how wide, how long, how high, and how deep his love really is!

-- Spend some time in prayer, asking God to reveal if there is any area of your own life that still needs renovation.
+- Spend some time praying, asking God if there is any area of your life that still needs renovation.

-- Ask Him too, for an open door of opportunity to tell her.
+- Ask Him too, for an opportunity to tell her about God’s love.